-So, I kept this ground turkey stew simple – ground turkey (93% lean & organic), cannellini beans (I cook my own), curly kale, Kalamata olives and fresh herbs.
-The flavours are much of a Mediterranean decent here.
-Sweet pieces of turkey meat, “popping” in your mouth white beans, chewy kale, salty Kalamata olives in a savoury tomato broth – this dish came out delicious!
+I kept this ground turkey stew simple – ground turkey, cannellini beans, kale, Kalamata olives and fresh herbs.
+The flavours are much of a Mediterranean origin here.
+Sweet pieces of turkey meat, soft white beans, chewy kale, tangy Kalamata olives in a savoury tomato broth – this ground turkey vegetables stew came out delicious!
 And the older it is, the better it gets.
 Just like wine.

 - 1 large onion, finely chopped